Firoz Shah palace complex: Lat ki Masjid

 At the south-east end of the complex is the square Lat ki Masjid, a one-story, one-domed mosque made of red sandstone.
-Doors pave the way to each direction, with a stone jali (a perforated latticed stone screen) above each door.
+Doors pave the way in each direction, with a stone jali (a perforated latticed stone screen) above each door.
 The roof has stone brackets that can be seen from outside the building.
 The roof has been altered with the later addition of a brick wall.
 The ceiling is vaulted and the roof is flat, with a single lime-plastered dome.
 To the south of the dome lies an above-ground masonry pond with an underground narrow passage connecting it to the basement of the Lat ki Masjid.

-Unlike the other structures inside the complex, the mosque was designed using Seljuk architecture.
-The qibla has been carved inside the prayer hall of the adjacent liwan hall.
+The qibla of the mosque has been carved inside the prayer hall of the adjacent liwan hall.

 Structures

 The mosque is divided into three parts: the central dome, the pillar, and the prayer hall.
 An L-shaped ablution tank is also located south of the mosque, a couple of feet away.
 To the southwest, the square mosque building has an exterior staircase to the roof.
-The mosque also has a narrow underground staircase in its northern wall, which emerges on the south-western edge of the ablution tank in the courtyard.
+The mosque also has a narrow underground taircase in its northern wall, which emerges on the south-western edge of the ablution tank in the courtyard.

 Hisar Ashokan pillar

 The mosque got its name from Lat, a column located in the northeast part of its courtyard.
-The Lat was once a part of an Ashokan pillar, one of the rock-cut edicts of Ashoka dating to 250–232 BCE.
+The Lat was once part of an Ashokan pillar, one of the rock-cut edicts of Ashoka dating to 250–232 BCE.
 This has been proven by the inscriptions in Brahmi script on the pillar, deciphered in 1837 by James Prinsep, an archaeologist, philologist, and official of the East India Company.
 The Ashokan pillar, likely taken from its nearby original location at the Agroha Mound, was cut for ease of transportation.
 Four of the pieces were rejoined here, and the remaining bottom portions are at the Fatehabad mosque.
 The four upper portions of the Ashokan pillar here are tapering registers with a finial topped by an iron rod.

-Indus Valley civilization mound
+Indus Valley Civilization mound

-Close to the mosque lies a mound which most likely houses the ruins of an older Indus Valley civilization town.
+Close to the mosque lies a mound which most likely houses the ruins of an older Indus Valley Civilization town.